 Some of the key features of the revised DTAA are highlighted as under:

-- The revised treaty also provides a new Article on Assistance in Collection of Taxes which will provide assistance in the collection of tax revenue claims between both the countries.
+- The revised treaty also provides a new Article on Assistance in Collection of Taxes which will assist in the collection of tax revenue claims between both the countries.

 Double Taxation Avoidance Agreements (DTAA) is an important topic to cover for the Civil Service Exam.
 It is included under the GS-II section of the UPSC syllabus.